MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 (photo 38)

 You should now see a profile photo when you run the app.
-Lets add a button for logging out that is only visible when the user is logged in.
+Let's add a button for logging out that is only visible when the user is logged in.
 Go back to the header and add a button next to where the profile photo would beand type "Log out" for its label.
 Start a workflow for it and click *Account > Log the user out*.
 Go back to the design tab and set the button to only be visible when the user is logged in, and set "This element is visible on page load" to be unchecked.
 You should now be able to log the user in and out using the buttons that appear in the header.

 Creating Posts for Other Users
 ------------------------------